Tom Hanks: 2010–2019: Broadway debut and other roles

-In 2014, Hanks' short story "Alan Bean Plus Four" was published in the October 27 issue of The New Yorker.
+In 2014, Hanks' short story "Alan Bean Plus Four" was published in The New Yorker.
 Revolving around four friends who make a voyage to the moon, the short story is titled after the Apollo 12 astronaut Alan Bean.
 Slate magazine's Katy Waldman found his first published short story "mediocre", writing that "Hanks' shopworn ideas about technology might have yet sung if they hadn't been wrapped in too-clever lit mag-ese".
 In an interview with The New Yorker, Hanks said he has always been fascinated by space.
 He told the magazine that he built plastic models of rockets when he was a child and watched live broadcasts of space missions back in the 1960s.

-In March 2015, Hanks appeared in the Carly Rae Jepsen music video for "I Really Like You", lip-syncing most of the song's lyrics as he goes through his daily routine.
-His next film was the Steven Spielberg-directed historical drama Bridge of Spies, in which he played lawyer James B. Donovan who negotiated for the release of pilot Francis Gary Powers by the Soviet Union in exchange for KGB spy Rudolf Abel.
-It was released in October 2015 to a positive reception.
+In March 2015, Hanks appeared in the music video for Carly Rae Jepsen's "I Really Like You", lip-syncing most of the song's lyrics as he goes through his daily routine.
+His next film was Steven Spielberg's Bridge of Spies (2015), in which he played lawyer James B. Donovan, who negotiated for the release of pilot Francis Gary Powers by the Soviet Union in exchange for KGB spy Rudolf Abel.
 In April 2016, Hanks starred as Alan Clay in the comedy-drama A Hologram for the King, an adaptation of the 2012 novel of the same name.
-It is the second time he was directed by Tom Tykwer after Cloud Atlas in 2012.
+It is the second time he was directed by Tom Tykwer after Cloud Atlas.

-Hanks starred as airline captain Chesley Sullenberger in Clint Eastwood's Sully, which was released in September 2016.
+Hanks starred as airline captain Chesley Sullenberger in Clint Eastwood's Sully (2016).
 He next reprised his role as Robert Langdon in Inferno (2016), and co-starred alongside Emma Watson in the 2017 science fiction drama The Circle.
-He voiced David S. Pumpkins in The David S. Pumpkins Halloween Special, which aired October 28, 2017 on NBC, a character he had portrayed in episodes of Saturday Night Live.
+He voiced David S. Pumpkins in The David S. Pumpkins Halloween Special, which aired October 28, 2017, on NBC, a character he had portrayed in episodes of Saturday Night Live.

-Hanks reprised his voice role as Sheriff Woody in Pixar's Toy Story 4, which was released on June 21, 2019.
-Later that year, Hanks portrayed Fred Rogers in Marielle Heller's biographical film A Beautiful Day in the Neighborhood for which he was nominated for his first Academy Award for Best Supporting Actor.
-The film was released on November 22, 2019, by Sony Pictures.
+Hanks reprised his role as Sheriff Woody in Pixar's Toy Story 4 (2019).
+Hanks portrayed Fred Rogers in Marielle Heller's biographical film A Beautiful Day in the Neighborhood (2019), for which he was nominated for his first Academy Award for Best Supporting Actor.